 These first entries are your baseline.
 This is how you are doing right now.

-After collecting data for a few weeks you should be able to tell with more certainty what works for you and what doesn’t.
+After collecting data for a few weeks, you should be able to tell with more certainty what works for you and what doesn’t.

-Do You Need Supplements On Keto?
+Do You Need Supplements on Keto?

 There is something to be said for being a puritan and only eating whole foods, preferably organic as well.

-If you are not sure if you should take a supplement or not and you generally feel good, you can ask your doctor to draw blood and do some tests for vitamin and mineral levels.
+If you are not sure if you should take a supplement and you generally feel good, you can ask your doctor to draw blood and do some tests for vitamin and mineral levels.